ABOUT THIS POLICY

 These Data Processors may include, inter alia;

-- Good Eating Company; where catering services are placed required
+- Good Eating Company; where catering services are placed or required

 - GD Electrics; where electrical service orders are placed or required